How to start a car detailing business in 2026: steps, costs, and licenses

 Once your quality is consistent, you can plan for growth.
 A good rule of thumb is to consider hiring another technician when your lead detailer is booked at 80% capacity for a full month.
 Each technician should generate two to three times their salary in revenue.

 As you add staff, manual scheduling becomes unmanageable.
-This is where platforms like Jobber or Housecall Pro become valuable.
-They help you manage multiple schedules, dispatch jobs, and maintain a central record of client history, which supports a larger operation.
+This is where platforms like Jobber or Housecall Pro become valuable, because they help you manage multiple schedules, dispatch jobs, and maintain a central record of client history that supports a larger operation.

 - Create a quality control checklist for your most popular service package.